-Boys and girls are placed into separate housing units.
+Males and Females are placed into separate housing units.

-Each juvenile is assigned to his or her own room.
+Each youth is assigned to his or her own room.

-A room has a bed and a small desk (some rooms have toilets).
+A room has a bed and some rooms have toilets.

 A large day room is used for dining and group activities.

-A communal bathroom with toilets, shower stalls and sinks is provided with very limited privacy.
+A communal bathroom with toilets, shower stalls and sinks is provided.

-All activities and movements are supervised by Probation staff including use of restrooms and showers and during sleeping periods.
+All activities and movements are supervised by Probation staff.

 Each housing unit has similar activities:

-The juveniles are awakened each morning at 6:00 am and go to bed at 9:00 pm.
+The youth are awakened each morning at 6:00 am and go to bed at 9:00 pm.

 All three meals are served within the unit.

-The juveniles are given a minimum of one hour per day for outdoor sports and exercise.
-The juveniles are required to participate unless medically excused.
+The youth are given a minimum of one hour per day for outdoor sports and exercise.
+The youth are required to participate unless medically excused.

-The juveniles who have behaved throughout the day are given two hours in the evening for activities, phone calls and board games.
+The youth are given two hours in the evening for activities, programming and phone calls.